openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 ## Installation

-*   Install the CometVisu addon (optionally you can also install the CometVisu-PHP addon, but it is not required to run the CometVisu)
+*   Install the CometVisu addon
 *   Enable the auto-download feature via configuration setting *OR*
 *   Download the CometVisu release <https://github.com/CometVisu/CometVisu/releases> and extract the "release" folder (the one which contains the index.html file) of the downloaded archive somewhere on your openHAB server (make sure that openHAB can access that folder).